 For our MM funds, we vote on all our listed equity holdings where practically possible.
 The votes cast are published on our website.
 Voting practices are generally in line with the Aegon AM Active Ownership Policy.
 However, MM funds follow a client-mandated voting policy based on the 'ISS International Sustainability Proxy Voting Guidelines' and a customized policy for Dutch companies.
-The advice from the proxy voting agent is followed in principle (implied consent), and voting is automated accordingly.
+The recommendation from the proxy voting agent is followed in principle (implied consent), and voting is automated accordingly.
 In specific cases, we may deviate from this voting practice to better align with ongoing engagement activities.
-To abstain from a potential conflict of interest no votes are cast on Aegon NV shares, in line with the AAM Active Ownership Policy and the Conflict of Interest Policy.
+To abstain from a potential conflict of interest no votes are cast on Aegon Ltd. and ASR Nederland N.V. shares, in line with the AAM Active Ownership Policy and the Conflict of Interest Policy.